Meeting Schedule

 Board Approves Consent Calendar

-Law and Licensing Committee will meet in a hybrid format from 8:00 a.m. to 12:30 p.m., with the option to join virtually.
-Highlights of the meeting include:
+Law and Licensing Committee met in a hybrid format from 8:00 a.m. to 12:30 p.m.
+Meeting highlights include:

-Standards and Assessment Committee will meet in a hybrid format from 8:30 a.m. to 10:30 a.m., with the option to join virtually.
-Highlights of the meeting include:
+Standards and Assessment Committee met in a hybrid format from 9:00 a.m. to 12:00 p.m.
+Meeting highlights include: